Please follow the link on the left to Former EcoS Staff & Lecturers.

-Rudiger Frank is Professor of East Asian Economy and Society and Vice Head of the Department of East Asian Studies at the University of Vienna.
+Rudiger Frank is Professor of East Asian Economy and Society and Head of the Department of East Asian Studies at the University of Vienna.
 He is also an Adjunct Professor at Korea University and the University of North Korean Studies (Kyungnam University) in Seoul.
 He holds an M.A. in Korean Studies, Economics and International Relations and a Ph.D. in Economics.
 In 1991/1992, he spent one semester as a language student at Kim Il Sung University in Pyongyang and has been researching North Korea ever since.
-Visiting Professorships included Columbia University New York and Korea University Seoul.
-He is a Council member and for the 2011-2013 period the Secretary of the Association for Korean Studies in Europe (AKSE).
-He is Deputy Chief Editor of the A-ranked European Journal of East Asian Studies, co-editor of the annual book “Korea: Politics, Economy and Society” (Brill), Member of the Editorial Board for the book series “Brill’s Korean Studies Library”, an Associate at “The Asia Pacific Journal”, Member of the Editorial Board of “Korea Review of International Studies”, Co-Founder and Member of the Editorial Board, “Vienna Graduate Journal of East Asian Studies” and “Vienna Studies on East Asia”.
+Visiting positions included Columbia University New York and Korea University Seoul.
+In addition to memberships and associations with a number of Korea and East Asia related societies, he is Vice President of the Association for Korean Studies in Europe (AKSE) and acting President of the U.S. and Hong Kong-based Asian Politics and History Association (APHA).
+He is also an Executive Board Member of the European research network "EastAsiaNet".
+Prof. Frank is, among others, Deputy Chief Editor of the A-ranked European Journal of East Asian Studies, Member of the Editorial Board for the book series “Brill’s Korean Studies Library”, an Associate at “The Asia Pacific Journal”, Member of the Editorial Board of “Korea Review of International Studies”, Co-Founder and Member of the Editorial Board, “Vienna Graduate Journal of East Asian Studies” and “Vienna Studies on East Asia”.
+He is also founding editor of a new book series at Brill titled "Security and International Relations in East Asia".
 His major research fields are socialist transformation in East Asia and Europe (with a focus on North Korea), state-business relations in East Asia, and regional integration in East Asia.